-The Model United Nation experience provides a rare opportunity for high school students to engage in high-level synthesis and evaluation of the topics.
+The Model United Nations experience provides a rare opportunity for high school students to engage in high-level synthesis and evaluation of the topics.
 Students become much more aware of national and international politics and current events.
 While engaged in the process, they are achieving core objectives in the Social Studies Curriculum, and also improve understanding in the sciences, particularly ecology, and English Language Arts competencies.

 Not all Model UN Conferences are alike.
 One of GLICA’s biggest assets is its large and long-standing volunteer staff.
 Unlike many college-sponsored conferences, GLICA staff volunteer for many years beyond their college years, sometimes for several decades.
 The steady service of the staff members provides continuity to our process, and allows delegates to interact with experienced educators in committee.